 History still rings from the streets in Billings, especially at places like the nationally accredited Western Heritage Center or the artifact-filled Yellowstone County Museum.
 On the southwest side of downtown, the Moss Mansion, constructed in 1903, is one of the best-preserved examples of early development in Billings.
 For a much deeper historical perspective, the nearby caves at Pictograph Caves State Park are adorned with artwork over 2,000 years old.

-For more ideas on how to spend your time here, read our list of the things to do Billings.
+For more ideas on places to visit, read our list of the top things to do in Billings.

 1. The Rimrocks

-A defining geological feature of Billings, the long wall of sandstone cliffs that runs across the northern edge of town is a favorite spot for sightseeing, sunset watching, and in-city recreation.
+The Rimrocks are a defining geological feature of Billings.
+This long wall of sandstone cliffs that runs across the northern edge of town is a favorite spot for sightseeing, sunset watching, and in-city recreation.

 Deposited by an ancient inland seaway and slowly carved over millions of years by the Yellowstone River, these scenic "rimrocks" are a striking backdrop.
 Numerous trailheads and parking areas are available to explore these outstanding symbols of the city.